-If you’re experiencing these symptoms, stop somewhere to get a caffeinated drink, or pull over in a safe area and take a quick 15-20 minute nap.
-Though it might be an inconvenience, it’s worth the time to ensure you don’t fall asleep behind the wheel.
-As Peter Kissinger, President and CEO of the AAA Foundation, puts it: “Unfortunately, most drivers underestimate the risks associated with drowsy driving and overestimate their ability to deal with it – that’s a dangerous combination.”
+If you’re experiencing these symptoms, stop somewhere to get a caffeinated drink, let someone else drive, or take a quick power nap.
+Though it might be an inconvenience, driving drowsy isn't worth the risk.
 Don’t try to fight through fatigue if it’s impairing your ability to drive well.
 If you can’t give the road your full attention, you shouldn’t be on it.

-While dealing with drowsiness when you’re already behind the wheel is important, there are steps you can take to keep the problem from happening in the first place.
-Follow these tips to prevent driver’s seat fatigue from setting in:
+While identifying drowsiness when you’re already behind the wheel is important, there are steps you can take to keep the problem from happening in the first place, including:

-- Get to bed early to allow yourself a full night’s sleep (7-8 hours for adults, 9 hours for teens)
+Go to bed early to allow yourself a full night’s sleep (7-8 hours for adults, 9 hours for teens)

 Call for a ride if you feel too tired to drive at the end of the day

-It’s not always easy to follow these suggestions, but you keep yourself and other road users safer when you do.
-And you get to reap the other benefits that come with getting the proper amount of sleep.
-So rest up!
+It’s not always easy to follow these suggestions, but doing so helps to keep yourself and other road users safe.
+Plus, you get to reap the other benefits that come with getting the proper amount of sleep.